NeuSpeech/awesome-brain-decoding/readme.md

 Feedback and contributions are welcome!
-If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to raise issues.
+If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to raise issues and pull requests.

 ```Markdown
 **Here is the Paper Name.**<br>